 While many areas of campus have an interest in the project, the College of Agricultural, Human, and Natural Resource Sciences is the academic home for the arboretum.
 Dean Dan Bernardo is looking for ways to mitigate costs on the project by relying on student volunteers and relationships with alumni in fields like nursery operations and landscape architecture.
-"We're
+"We're playfields renovations.
+Much else hinges on funding.
+Until then, the ideas and inspirations percolate. << education programs.

 A proposed WSU Arboretum and Wildlife Conservation Center.
-Courtesy The Portico Group/Miller Hull

-The project will fill a need for more outdoor space at WSU, says Bernardo.
+Courtesy The Portico Group/Miller Hull space at WSU, says Bernardo.
 Along with a tourist attraction, the arboretum will be a living laboratory for WSU students and researchers, he adds, especially in disciplines like wildlife ecology and plant sciences.
-Aston hopes local tribes will be able to use it for traditional dinners and youth education programs.
+Aston hopes local tribes will be able to use it for traditional dinners and youth